Ashley Madison: Extramarital affairs soar in pandemic with technology’s help

 Some of this discussion strays from the survey results, but the Ashley Madison phenomenon gives us a lot to think about.

-There are people like Jerry Falwell Jr. who are allegedly putting out a religious avatar for the public and then doing something else in private.
-People separate themselves into compartments, and they don’t have integrity in their lives and are more hypocritical.
+The impulse to compartmentalize is nothing new, with people like Jerry Falwell Jr. allegedly putting out a religious avatar for the public and then doing other things in private.
+People who lose integrity in their lives can become more hypocritical in their public persona.
 For those on Ashley Madison, at least they know why they are all there, Nelson said.

-“If I have an affair on Ashley Madison, then my partner is a great parent, and they’re great at homeschooling and can clean the house and but I want sex, and then I’ll be happy,” Nelson said.
-“We’re probably moving more towards a more sort of village mentality anyway in a relationship.
+“If I have an affair on Ashley Madison, then my partner is a great parent, and they’re great at homeschooling and can clean the house but I want sex, and then I’ll be happy,” Nelson said.
+“We’re probably moving more toward a more sort of village mentality anyway in a relationship.
 And there’s somebody to homeschool my kids and clean the house.
-Some come over to have sex with my husband online.
-I think it’s moving towards more of a polyamorous situation anyway.”
+Someone to come over to have sex with my husband online.
+I think it’s moving toward more of a polyamorous situation anyway.”

-In time, one of the problems that can come is the perfection of artificial avatars, where you can’t tell the difference between communicating with an avatar who is a real person or an AI.
+New problems may emerge with the perfection of artificial avatars, where you can’t tell the difference between communicating with an avatar who is a real person or an AI.

-“That’s interesting, as with COVID-19, people meet online to have an affair to date or use dating sites.
+“That’s interesting, as with COVID-19, people meet online to have an affair, to date or use dating sites.
 You meet with them virtually longer, and it takes longer to decide if you will meet them in real life,” Nelson said.
 “They will have longer technological relationships than they will in real life.
 Maybe when they’re lying next to you and smelling you, they don’t really like you.”

 One of the worries of the future is that humans will mistreat AI sexual slaves.
 One Japanese company allowed executives to take home an AI model for sex as an experiment.
 They wound up beating the model severely.
 It’s like the world of Grand Theft Auto, where you as a gamer can treat other people extremely poorly.

-“Dating sites like Ashley Madison serve a purpose in that they sort of let out some steam have multiple relationships that are extensively not about commitment and long term relationship,” Nelson said.
+“Dating sites like Ashley Madison serve a purpose, in that they sort of let out some steam.
+[People can] have multiple relationships that are extensively not about commitment and long-term relationship,” Nelson said.
+What people are searching for can vary.
 “In research on my book, When You’re the One Who Cheats, I found that men were really looking for more of a relationship and women wanted casual sex.”

 Experimentation

 Keable and Nelson said Ashley Madison positions itself as a place to experiment and figure out what you want.
 “Everyone knows why you are there and what the expectations are,” Nelson said.
 “There is honor among thieves, so to speak.”

-Nelson returned to the notion that having affairs improves your mental health.

-“People thought that their affair was part of taking care of themselves, like self-care in a way they would not lose their minds and stay married during the pandemic,” Nelson said.
-“I can still feel sexy, feel confident, and feel excited about myself and be with my spouse.”

-Nelson said different studies have shown that 25% to 65% of people will cheat at some point in their marriages.
-And Ashley Madison’s growth suggests that is happening, and you can do that cheating while lying in bed next to your partner.
-In this experimentation, people lie to themselves.
+Nelson returned to the notion that having affairs improves people’s mental health and allows them to stay in their primary relationship.
+He said different studies have shown that 25% to 65% of people will cheat at some point in their marriage.
+Ashley Madison’s growth suggests this is happening, but its technology also enables people to do that cheating while lying in bed next to their partner.
+In this kind of online experimentation, people often lie to themselves.

-“From a clinical perspective, people minimize the cheating behavior like it’s not that big a deal, like all I did was take my clothes off and talk to someone online, I just sent a sexy picture of myself in a bikini, and that really doesn’t count,” Nelson said.
-“Guys say I just went to a strip club.”
+“From a clinical perspective, people minimize the cheating behavior, like it’s not that big a deal, like all I did was take my clothes off and talk to someone online, I just sent a sexy picture of myself in a bikini, and that really doesn’t count,” Nelson said.

 What it all means